jordanbrauer/slack-cli/README.md

 ## Basic Usage

-Once you've installed and configured slack-cli correctly, you can execute `bin/slack list` for a complete list of commands, each with their own descriptions, help blocks, and breakdown of arguments and options.
+Once you've installed and configured slack-cli, you can execute `bin/slack list` for a complete list of commands, each with their own descriptions, help blocks, and breakdown of arguments and options.

 Get all commands for Slack CLI